 Evaluations of two instruments targeting the ability to use everyday technology

-This project aims at systematically evaluating and improving the psychometric properties of the instruments Everyday Technology Use Questionnaire (ETUQ) and Management of Everyday Technology Assessment (META), for people with different diagnoses, e.g. MCI or AD, in order to ready them for use in designing, conducting, and evaluating intervention outcomes.
+This project aims to systematically evaluate and improve the psychometric properties of the instruments Everyday Technology Use Questionnaire (ETUQ) and Management of Everyday Technology Assessment (META), for people with different diagnoses, e.g. MCI or AD, in order to ready them for use in designing, conducting, and evaluating intervention outcomes.

 One project has its focus on technologies used in eHealth activities (Elin Jakobsson).
 In another project we have developed the ETUQ as an application for smartphone and tablets in collaboration with Denmark (Tina Helle and SnappApp).
 This application is evaluated by Elin Jakobsson.

-Tina Helle (UCN Ålborg, Danmark), Jenny Jamnadas Khoda, Sara Bartels, and students e.g. from the European master programme.
+Tina Helle (UCN Ålborg, Danmark), Stefan Lundberg (KTH), and students e.g. within the European Master education.

-Earlier also Brittmari Uppgard, Monica Pantzar, Cecilia Bråkenhielm Olsson, Ann-Helen Patomella.
+Earlier also Jenny Jamnadas Khoda, Sara Bartels, Rina Juel Kaptain, Brittmari Uppgard, Monica Pantzar, Cecilia Bråkenhielm Olsson, Ann-Helen Patomella.

-Swedish Research Council (VR), FORTE, Interdem, EU Marie Slodowska Curie ETN
+Swedish Research Council (VR), FORTE, Interdem, EU Marie Slodowska Curie ETN.

 Earlier also The Doctoral School in Health Care Sciences at KI (NFO), Strategiska Forskningsområdet Vård at KI (SFO-V), Stockholm County Council (ALF).